Jayant Sinha, Minister of State for Civil Aviation, Government of India

 India’s innovators and entrepreneurs are building a frugal and innovative economy that works for not just the people at the top of the economic pyramid, but also for those at the base of the economic pyramid.

-, just like the United States is the entrepreneurial engine for the Most Affluent One Billion on the planet, India now has the opportunity to become the entrepreneurial engine for people on the planet.
+Therefore, just like the United States is the entrepreneurial engine for the Most Affluent One Billion on the planet, India now has the opportunity to become the entrepreneurial engine for the Next 6 Billion people on the planet.
 This is the Next World and we can be the leaders in serving this Next World.

 HOW OUR GOVERNMENT IS REDEFINING THE INDIAN STATE